ofekrotem/Autonomous-Robotics-Ex0/README.md

 ## Future Enhancements

 - Implement advanced GNSS algorithms for improved location accuracy.
-- Add support for additional GNSS constellations (e.g., GLONASS, Galileo).
+- Add support for additional GNSS constellations (e.g., NavIC).
 - Enhance the Android application with a user interface to display real-time location data.
 - Improve the GNSS Data Viewer with additional visualization options and user controls.